ankile/imitation-juicer/README.md

 pip install -e python --no-cache-dir --force-reinstall
 ```

-_Note: The `--no-cache-dir` and `--force-reinstall` flags are used to avoid potential issues with the installation that we encountered._
+_Note: The `--no-cache-dir` and `--force-reinstall` flags are used to avoid potential issues with the installation we encountered._

 _Note: Please ignore Pip's notice that `[notice] To update, run: pip install --upgrade pip` as the current version of Pip is necessary for compatibility with the codebase._